-VEHS only accepts unopened, sealed chemicals for the redistribution program.
+OCRS only accepts unopened, sealed chemicals for the redistribution program.
 If you have chemicals that you wish to donate to the program, just fill out a chemical waste collection request form (link) and submit them for disposal.
-VEHS will evaluate all unopened chemicals submitted for disposal for inclusion in the redistribution program based on expected demand, storage requirements, and shelf life.
+OCRS will evaluate all unopened chemicals submitted for disposal for inclusion in the redistribution program based on expected demand, storage requirements, and shelf life.

 Laboratories should attempt to substitute non-hazardous or less toxic materials into their processes and experiments whenever possible.
 One example is the substitution of biodegradable (non-hazardous) scintillation fluids for hazardous scintillation fluids.

 Inventory Management and Control